fansalon/TEconsensus/README.md

 mv RepeatMasker RepeatMasker-4-0-7
 cd RepeatMasker-4-0-7/

 #get the RepBase Libraries.
-Please NOTE that this file is no more freely accesible - assuming you have one copie somewhere
+Please NOTE that this file is no more freely accesible - assuming you have one copy somewhere
 cp /path/to/RepBase/RepBaseRepeatMaskerEdition-XXX.tar.gz .
 tar -zxvf RepBaseRepeatMaskerEdition-XXX.tar.gz
 rm RepBaseRepeatMaskerEdition-XXX.tar.gz